I’m not a sailor or a swimmer, but I love being beside the water.

 I decide that before we leave town–and our first born–the rest of us will take the Lake Champlain Chocolate Factory tour!

 A thin, blue dragonfly lands on my table and reminds me of my calling.
 I fold a second piece of paper once, and then again, so that there are 4 boxes into which I can, somewhat privately, collect my emerging thoughts.

 When I have filled an entire side of the sheet, I unfold it and flip it to the opposite side, folding it up once more.
 I ask my server for a glass of water.
 I scoop out some of the ice and drop it into my wine.
 I am almost buoyant.

 Just then I hear: “I think we should move here, Dad.”

 I look up to see a boy about the age of my second son, 13, standing beside his father who has stepped up to the bar.
 I recognize the longing in the boy’s voice.
 I’ve heard in my husband’s today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”

-I don’t hear the father’s response, but I sense it in the reflection of his wife’s face as she approaches him.
-She is beautiful, but her cheeks are hollowed.
-She tries to smile at her husband and she brushes her hand against his cheek while he leans over to kiss his son on the forehead.
+I don’t hear what the father replies to the boy, but I sense it in his mother’s face as she approaches him.
+She is beautiful, but her cheeks look hollowed.
+She attempts a smile at her husband and she brushes her hand against his cheek while he leans over to kiss his son on the forehead.
 From behind, a small girl with long brown curls wraps her arms around her father’s waist and rests her head against his back.

-I wipe tears from my folded paper as this family limps away.
+I wipe tears from my folded paper as their family limps away.

 What do you get when you cross extended power outages with PMS and an adolescent?